abhijeet3d2y/imageUpload_artInstitute_API/readme.md

     Art Institute API Integration -
 - GET - /art-institute
 - Retrieve artwork information from the Art Institute of Chicago API.
+All the URLs for images is also working.
+- You can see all images by copy pasting them on chrome or any browser.

 ************************* THANK YOU ALL - abhijeet3d2y :) !!***********************************